etwk/blog/content/lists/books.md

 	- [ ] All About Love: New Visions #must
 	- [ ] bell hooks: The Last Interview: and Other Conversations
 	- [ ] Bone Black: Memories of Girlhood
+	- [ ] The Will to Change: Men, Masculinity, and Love #must
 - [ ] The Baby on the Fire Escape: Creativity, Motherhood, and the Mind-Baby Problem #must
 - Wednesday Martin
 	- [ ] Untrue: Why Nearly Everything We Believe About Women, Lust, and Infidelity Is Wrong and How the New Science Can Set Us Free #must